Der Untergang der Titanic. Willy Stöwer (1912)

 Learning Opportunities

-In 2005, our government office embarked upon an ambitious systems renewal project.
+In 2005, my employer embarked upon an ambitious systems renewal project.
 The IT director aimed to make a mark by replacing our existing IT systems with a brand new solution.
 As the story goes, the IT director had visited Oracle headquarters near San Francisco.
 He could get a steep discount on the Oracle ERP solution.
 I wasn’t a firsthand witness, but several colleagues gave similar accounts.
 And so, it could be the truth.
 ERP can administer an entire business.
 It is a total-for-everything solution, but only if you model your business the way ERP prescribes.
 In other words, every department must change how it conducts its affairs.
 It is like a straitjacket.
 That makes ERP awkward to use.

 After the pilot proved a success, the enterprise systems renewal project took off.
 Once it had started, Oracle began to determine its direction.
 Oracle consultants soon found that we needed additional solutions from Oracle and, of course, the latest technology.
 Some of these technologies were still in the marketing phase and had not yet proven to work.
 Our decision-makers, the architects and managers, agreed.
 So when the special-purpose software proved cumbersome and inadequate, they tried new ideas, such as using BPEL, a business process model language, on top of ERP.
 This way, the business model could be tailor-made while still using ERP, or so they promised.

-Our managers had no clue what they were doing and believed more advanced technology like Oracle RAC clusters would fix things, but that only aggravated our troubles.
+Our managers had no clue what they were doing and believed that more advanced technology like Oracle RAC clusters would fix things, but that only aggravated our troubles.
 RAC was pointless, required additional knowledge, and was still prone to failures, even though much less than previously, as the technology had matured and the new systems were on Unix.
 And so, I would sometimes sarcastically note, ‘The most reliable RAC cluster is one with one machine.’
 That was the same as not having RAC at all.
 Pesky problems piled up on my desk.
 I constantly had to learn new skills.
 Project leaders pressured me to work on plans that were bound to fail.
 That couldn’t go on.
 I wanted to help people, but it was better not to fix other people’s problems or work on ideas that would fail.
 People were creating problems at a much faster pace than I could fix them.
 There was too much work, and most of it was pointless.

 The escalating stress compelled me to make radical changes, focusing on the most critical issues while avoiding those that were pointless or doomed to fail.
 Whenever multiple project leaders pressured me, I referred them to my manager, saying, ‘He should set the priorities.’
 Whenever a colleague tried to bequeath his pesky problem to me, I explained how he could fix it himself.
 ‘It begins with using Google,’ I said repeatedly.
 At the time, not everyone used search engines.
 Many still relied on their knowledge, manuals, and support from Oracle.
-Google has helped me solve more issues at a faster pace.
+Google has helped me solve more issues faster.
 Often, someone else has had the same problem and posted the solution on the Internet.
 But if you solve more problems, you get even more.
 It was a learning opportunity.
 If you solve other people’s problems, they stop thinking for themselves.
 I had to stop doing that.

 As things spiralled out of control, our management decided we needed more qualified database administrators.
 Our salaries were too low to attract the right people, so they gave the new hires and Kees a higher salary grade while leaving me out.
 They also increased the number of temporary positions.
 The headcount went from four to fourteen database administrators.
 And still, we couldn’t handle the workload.
 Kees was a brilliant technician, and despite that, or perhaps partly because of that, things went downhill.